From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager. September 2015 during harvest.

 Pensées de Lafleur 2016 93-94p

 Tasted twice - last time in Mary 2019.
 Consistent notes.
 It had a great, stylish nose with an intense aroma of blueberries, a silky and polished palate, and a complex and persistent fruity aftertaste.
-Great balance here.
-Beautiful second wine.
+There is a great balance here.
+It's a beautiful second wine.

 Pensées de Lafleur 2015 93p

 Tasted four times - last time in May 2019.
 Not consistent notes.
-Difficult to assess in April 2016, but a different story in October 2016.
+It wasn't easy to assess in April 2016, but it was a different story in October 2016.
 Aromatic, fine structure, wild cherries, silky, traces of chocolate, grained tannin.
 Splendid!
 Similar performance in March 2017 as six months before.
-In May 2019 too!
+In May 2019, too!

 Pensées de Lafleur 2014 (barrel sample) 91p

 Tasted in March 2015.
-An intense wine, sappy, full-bodied, long aftertaste.
+An intense nose of cherries, sappy, full-bodied, long aftertaste.
 Fine effort.

 Pensées de Lafleur 2012 (barrel sample) 89p

 Tasted twice - last time in September 2013.
 Consistent notes.
-This wine was strong, potent, and quite tannic, with blackberries on the nose aromatic, long and meaty finish.
+This wine was strong, potent, and quite tannic, with blackberries on the nose and an aromatic, long, and meaty finish.
 Splendid effort.

 Pensées de Lafleur 2011 (barrel sample) 91p